Jeju Island Korea: the Beautiful Island of the Gods

 Formed more than 2.5 million years ago, Manjanggul Cave houses a variety of natural formations such as 70 cm long lava stalagmites and the lava tube tunnels, made all the more eerily magical by the soft colored lights that illuminate them.

 To add to this amazing excursion, you might also find the bats living in the caves; take a listen for their flapping sounds.
-Although the entire cave’s length is more than eight miles, only about a half mile of it is open for tourists to explore.
+Although the entire cave’s length is more than eight miles, only about a half-mile of it is open for tourists to explore.

-For a break from all the hiking of Jeju Island, kick back and relax at Jeju Waterworld, where herb saunas and Jiujiang (Korean bathhouses) are sure ease your aching muscles.
+For a break from all the hiking of Jeju Island, kick back and relax at Jeju Waterworld, where herb saunas and Jiujiang (Korean bathhouses) are sure to ease your aching muscles.
 There’s also a Samda Water Tangerine Spa, whose waters contain the extract of Jejus’ local tangerines and are purported to be able to keep one from cold sclerosis and hyperpiesia.

 This is also a great place to bring the kids; children can play in the water park within the premises.
 Have fun in the man-made Wave Pool or take a ride down the water slides!
 During the months of July and August, Jeju Waterworld celebrates its Herb and Mud Festival with mud baths, herb and mud massages, mudslides, and mud Korean wrestling.